• Skip to primary navigation

 • Ingredients you'll need

-• Type of eggplant to use
+• Type of eggplant to use for eggplant stir fry

-• How to make eggplant stir fry?
+• How to cut eggplant for stir fries?

 • More 30 minute Asian meals: